Live Collection

-Live Collection is the name of a Japanese 1987 four song live Bruce Springsteen EP.
+Live Collection is a Japanese 1987 four song live Bruce Springsteen EP.
 The EP features two tracks that did not make it into the Live/1975-85 collection: "For You" and "Incident on 57th Street".
 The River Tour performance of "Incident on 57th Street" released on this EP was the song's last outing until their 1999 reunion tour and has helped make this song a live favorite.
 The original LP included a fold-out color poster, and lyric sheet with the lyrics to all four tracks in English, and Japanese.
-The album has since been re-released starting in 2001 on compact disc.
+The album has since been re-released starting in 2001.